Open Date

 Background

-fTLD has received interest from a broad range of prospective Service Providers seeking to register domain names in .BANK and .INSURANCE.
-During the past several months fTLD engaged its Council, Operating Manager and Board to consider options for modifying the .BANK and .INSURANCE Registrant Eligibility Policies and their Implementation Guidelines with the goal of providing predictability of eligibility and to facilitate fTLD’s verification process to confirm qualified Registrants. fTLD’s Board specifically discussed Service Provider eligibility at its meeting on 11 April 2019, and fTLD’s Council further discussed this in meetings held in April and June.
-The Council recommended Amendments to the .BANK and .INSURANCE Registrant Eligibility Policies to provide clarity and ensure the trust and integrity of .BANK and .INSURANCE is maintained for qualified Registrants and not organizations solely seeking to enhance their legitimacy to market to regulated entities. fTLD’s Board approved the Amendments to the Policies on 16 July 2019.
+fTLD has received interest from a broad range of prospective Service Providers seeking to register domain names in .Bank and .Insurance.
+During the past several months fTLD engaged its Council, Operating Manager and Board to consider options for modifying the .Bank and .Insurance Registrant Eligibility Policies and their Implementation Guidelines with the goal of providing predictability of eligibility and to facilitate fTLD’s verification process to confirm qualified Registrants. fTLD’s Board specifically discussed Service Provider eligibility at its meeting on 11 April 2019, and fTLD’s Council further discussed this in meetings held in April and June.
+The Council recommended Amendments to the .Bank and .Insurance Registrant Eligibility Policies to provide clarity and ensure the trust and integrity of .Bank and .Insurance is maintained for qualified Registrants and not organizations solely seeking to enhance their legitimacy to market to regulated entities. fTLD’s Board approved the Amendments to the Policies on 16 July 2019.

 Description and Explanation of Amendments

-The main changes to the .BANK Registrant Eligibility Policy include:
+The main changes to the .Bank Registrant Eligibility Policy include:

 • addition of the word “retail” and “relevant” which adds clarity to how the Policy has been implemented since the launch in 2015 (e.g., investment and other non-retail banks are not eligible);